googlefonts/variable-components-spec/variable-components-spec.md

 can be scaled and rotated and skewed if needed.

-“Variable Components”, as described in this document, add further parameters to “customize their appearance in the composite glyph.
+“Variable Components”, as described in this document, add further parameters to customize their appearance in the composite glyph.

 With OpenType 1.8, “variations” were added to the format, allowing for live interpolation between (say) Regular and Bold.
 These variations are global to the
 font: they are controlled by the user for the font as a whole.
-Such a font is no longer static, and the end user can navigate a design space along dimensions (axes) defined by the font.
-The chosen variation is called the design space location, as a set of coordinates in the design space.
+Such a font is no longer static, and the end user can navigate a _design space_ along dimensions (axes) defined by the font.
+The chosen variation is called the _design space location_, as a set of coordinates in the _design space_.

-“Variable Components” add the possibility to place a variable glyph in a “composite glyph, specifying the interpolation settings (the design space “location) for that single occurrence.
-A single glyph may define its own design “space, for composites to use as they see fit.
+“Variable Components” add the possibility to place a _variable glyph_ in a composite glyph, specifying the interpolation settings (the _design space location_) for that single occurrence.
+A single glyph may define its own _design space_, for composites to use as they see fit.

 ## Use cases